Tuesday, November 5, 2024

 Perhaps we can use AI to explore whether we are living in a simulation

-The likelihood of using AI to definitively know if we are living in a simulation is currently very low.
+The likelihood of using AI to definitively know if we are living in a simulation is, in my opinion, currently very low.

 While AI has the potential to analyze vast amounts of data and identify patterns that humans might miss, in my opinion there are significant challenges in definitively proving or disproving the simulation existence hypothesis.
 Here's why: